 The WooCommerce Starter Bundle Is All You Need

 Start your ecommerce journey today with the WooCommerce Starter Bundle with Cloudways.

 Before we run through this WooCommerce tutorial, you must install the Woocommerce plugin for WordPress.
 Your first step is to install the WooCommerce plugin on your WordPress website.

 Step 1: Install WooCommerce Plugin

 This is fairly simple.
 Just go to Plugins > Add New.
 Then, search for WooCommerce for WordPress, and install it.
-Once you install it, you’ll see the WooCommerce link appear under your Plugins.
+Once you install it, the WooCommerce link appears under your Plugins.